mrnyby/i2wd-workshop/README.md

 ## Demo Site

 During this workshop, we've been building a site demonstrating a custom, Bootstrap-like library.
-You access my version of this demo site [here](https://github.com/mrnyby/shoelace).
+You can access my version of this demo site [here](https://github.com/mrnyby/shoelace), but I encourage you to tweak this and make it your own!

 ## Table of Contents